 Motley Rice’s Public Client practice is dedicated to supporting public entities in investigations and litigation aimed at protecting consumers, patients, workers and public funds.
 We focus on cases that have a strong public interest and policy dimension, including representing Hawaii and the U.S. Virgin Islands in Takata airbag litigation that seeks civil penalties and restitution for allegedly harmed consumers.

 Motley Rice is working with multiple state Attorneys General, local governments and other public entities to help investigate and litigate the opioid epidemic, which is reported to claim 175 American lives each day.
-In 2014, Motley Rice’s Public Client practice leader Linda Singer worked closely with Santa Clara County and the City of Chicago in order to file the first in a wave of litigation that alleges the deceptive marketing of prescription painkillers by drug manufacturers, including Purdue Pharma, Endo, and Janssen, is the primary cause of the opioid crisis.
-In addition, the firm’s co-founder Joe Rice serves as co-lead counsel in the National Prescription Opiate Litigation coordinated in the Northern District of Ohio.
+The firm’s co-founder Joe Rice serves as co-lead counsel in the National Prescription Opiate Litigation coordinated in the Northern District of Ohio, and led negotiations for a $260 million settlement that resolved the MDL’s first bellwether trial for plaintiffs Summit and Cuyahoga counties.
+In addition, in 2014, Motley Rice’s Public Client practice leader Linda Singer worked closely with Santa Clara County and the City of Chicago in order to file the first in a wave of litigation that alleges the deceptive marketing of opioids by drug manufacturers, including Purdue Pharma, Endo, and Janssen, is the primary cause of the opioid crisis.
 Read more about this opioid-related litigation.

 We take on cases that not only pursue recoveries, but aim to advance the law, make markets and market-players more fair, honest, and transparent, and help to save lives.
 We have the resources and experience in complex litigation and resolutions to assist government lawyers and help them resolve their matters, efficiently and effectively.